What is the lived experience podcast, and what is it about?

 My point of view

-My opinions are strong and remember it's MY LIVED EXPERIENCE, so I am not generalising everyone with a mental illness in my content, but I am just recounting my experience of what happened to me.
+My opinions are strong; I may not get things right, but remember, it's MY LIVED EXPERIENCE, so I am not generalising everyone with a mental illness in my content, but I am just recounting my experience of what happened to me.

 Same with my guests, it's THEIR experience and only theirs to tell.